Circumcision: Phimosis, balanitis and balanoposthitis

 Phimosis is the inability to retract the foreskin over the glans penis.
 At birth, the foreskin cannot be retracted due to adhesions between the foreskin and glans, and this is considered normal (physiological phimosis).
 Over time the foreskin naturally separates from the glans, and a majority of boys are able to retract the foreskin by age three.
 Less than one percent are still having problems at age 18.
 If the inability to do so becomes problematic (pathological phimosis) circumcision is a treatment option.
 A preputioplasty, where the foreskin is surgically widened instead of removed, is another possible surgical treatment option for phimosis.
 This pathological phimosis may be due to scarring from the skin disease balanitis xerotica obliterans (BXO), repeated episodes of balanoposthitis or forced retraction of the foreskin.
 Steroid creams are also a reasonable option and may prevent the need for surgery including in those with mild BXO.
 The procedure may also be used to prevent the development of phimosis.
 Phimosis is also a complication that can result from circumcision.

 An inflammation of the glans penis and foreskin is called balanoposthitis, and the condition affecting the glans alone is called balanitis.
 Most cases of these conditions occur in uncircumcised males, affecting 411% of that group.
 The moist, warm space underneath the foreskin is thought to facilitate the growth of pathogens, particularly when hygiene is poor.
 Yeasts, especially Candida albicans, are the most common penile infection and are rarely identified in samples taken from circumcised males.
 Both conditions are usually treated with topical antibiotics (metronidazole cream) and antifungals (clotrimazole cream) or low-potency steroid creams.
 Circumcision is a treatment option for refractory or recurrent balanoposthitis, but in the twenty-first century the availability of the other treatments has made it less necessary.

-Phimosis also greatly increases the relative risk of penile cancer, and neonatal circumcision has been show to nearly eliminate this risk; however, risk-benefit considerations around the use of circumcision as a cancer-preventive measure are a source of debate. since only 1% of males have this condition at age 18.
+Phimosis also greatly increases the relative risk of penile cancer, and neonatal circumcision has been show to nearly eliminate this risk; however, risk-benefit considerations around the use of circumcision as a cancer-preventive measure are a source of debate.
+Only 1% of males have phimosis by age 17.
 The mitigating effect circumcision has on the risk factor introduced by the possibility of phimosis is secondary, in that the removal of the foreskin eliminates the possibility of phimosis.
 This can be inferred from study results that show uncircumcised men with no history of phimosis are equally likely to have penile cancer as circumcised men.